 Gauges (Report Builder and SSRS)

-The Gauge data region is a one-dimensional data region that displays a single value in your dataset.
+In Reporting Services paginated reports, a gauge data region displays a single value from your dataset.
 An individual gauge is always positioned inside a gauge panel, where you can add child or adjacent gauges.
-You can use the gauge panel to create multiple gauges inside a single gauge panel that share common functions such as filtering, grouping, or sorting.
+Inside a single gauge panel, you can create multiple gauges that share common functions such as filtering, grouping, or sorting.

-You can use gauges to perform many tasks in a report:
+Gauges can perform many tasks in a report:

 Display key performance indicators (KPIs) in a single radial or linear gauge.